-ID Action description Who Scor e NO 2 PM CC How implementation will be monitored Further information Pu iblic health a nd a ware nes s ra ais ing l regards to; driving style; driving speed; tyre composition; and tyre age.
+ID Action description Who Scor e NO 2 PM CC How implementation will be monitored Further information Pι ıblic health a nd a aware nes s ra ais ing l data-centred approach for best practice when reducing PM emissions with regards to; driving style; driving speed; tyre composition; and tyre age.
 Officers will utilize this data to inform their lobbying with stakeholder groups.
 Further information available at: Tread Pollution from Tyre Wear.
 In 2022, the RAC commissioned and published a report on break wear emission of EVs and best practice in reducing break wear emissions.
 Officers will utilize reports to take a data driven approach to raising awareness of brake emissions and best practice.
 Report available at: RAC EV Tyre and Brake Emissions.
-24 Raise awareness, reduce exposure and target AQ issues affecting vulnerable groups via the Hammersmith & Normal busines s ✓ • end target of 2030. have reached all There is a significant overlap in the borough between areas that are less affluent, areas with higher rates of disparities issues, and areas of existing poor air quality.
+24 Raise awareness, reduce exposure and target AQ issues affecting vulnerable groups via the Hammersmith & CU Normal busines s ✓ · end target of 2030. homes to be engaged via targeted communications.
+There is a significant overlap in the borough between areas that are less affluent, areas with higher rates of disparities issues, and areas of existing poor air quality.
 There is also strong evidence to suggest that the most

-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pı ublic health a ind a aware enes s r ais ing J Fulham Fuel Poverty Strategy. fewer than 6,000 homes in fuel poverty in the borough according to the LILEE definition.
+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information P ublic health a ind a aware nes s r ais ing J Fulham Fuel Poverty Strategy. fewer than 6,000 homes in fuel poverty in the borough according to the LILEE definition.
+Rates of fuel poverty will be less than 10% in each ward.
+The council will therefore utilize its pre- existing and ongoing fuel strategy apparatus to reach out to these groups, raise awareness of AQ issues, and help vulnerable residents reduce their exposure.
 The council's Fuel Poverty Strategy outlines four key objectives: 1.
-To reduce bills for residents by less than 5% in each ward of the borough.
-3 1
+To reduce bills for residents by improving the energy efficiency of the H&F housing stock, reducing carbon emissions from housing, and improving air quality.

-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pu ıblic health a ınd a aware nes s r ais ing 4.
+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pι ıblic health a ind a aware nes s r ais ing I 4.
 To empower residents to be aware of the support that is available and how they can act independently.
 The council is working closely with the National Energy Foundation and Better Housing Better Health to achieve these goals.
 25 Collaborate with public and academic partners to make use of existing frameworks and raise awareness amongst residents regarding AQ issues.
-CU Normal Busines s. ~ Ongoing.
+Normal Busines s. ~ Ongoing.
 Activities of the partnership reported annually.
-Reporting on the production of new guidance and materials to help residents and visitors make changes to reduce their exposure to pollution and to reduce their own emissions. impact of air pollution on different groups, and progressing actions outlined
+Reporting on the production of new guidance and materials to help residents and visitors make changes to reduce their exposure to pollution and to reduce their In 2023 Hammersmith & Fulham formed a new partnership, Better Air Better Health, with Imperial College London's Environmental Research Group, and Imperial Trust NHS to progress action on improving air quality in the borough.
+The partnership will focus initially on raising awareness in the community on poor air quality, understanding the impact of air pollution on different groups, and progressing actions outlined in this AQAP to improve air quality.
+H&F is one three London boroughs partners involved in the AWAIR (awair-project.org) pilot project, that started in